wqking/obfupy/readme.md

 `pip install -e .`

 **Use from source code without installation**
-Clone obfupy repository, add below lines in the beginning of your script,
+Clone obfupy repository, add following lines in the beginning of your script,
 ```
 import sys
 sys.path.append(PATH_TO_OBFUPY)